 At the start of the Autumn term the children have a settling in period to support their transition.
-During this time a baseline assessment is made of the children's abilities within the seven areas of learning and development in the EYFS Development Matters document.
-The children engage in daily phonics, Literacy and Mathematics sessions and are always encouraged to write independently, as well as through adult led activities, so that they have a strong foundation to build on when they transition into Key Stage 1.
+Fun activities and games are carried out so that the children have the chance to build relationships with their peers and staff members.
+During this time a baseline assessment is made of the children's abilities within the seven areas of learning and development in the EYFS Development Matters (2021) document.
+The children engage in daily phonics, Literacy and Mathematics sessions and are always encouraged to write independently, as well as through adult led activities, so that they have a strong foundation to build on as they enter each term as well as the transition into Key Stage 1.

-As the children move towards the end of the term they begin to prepare for their transition into Year 1 by meeting with their new class teachers and beginning to engage in activities similar to those that they will be doing in their new class.
+As the children move towards the end of the term they begin to prepare for their transition into Year 1 by meeting with their new class teachers and begin to engage in activities similar to those that they will be doing in their new class.